cs50nestm/cs50labs/simulations/README.md

 ### Challenge 2

 The Monte Hall Problem is based on the TV game show, "Let's Make a Deal", and named after it's original host, Monte Hall.
 The idea is that the player is presented with 3 doors.
 One door has a car and the other two doors each have a goat.
 Hoping to win the car, the player chooses a door, say door 1.
 The host opens a different door, say door 3, that reveals a goat behind it.
-(The host will only open a door which has a goat and is not the door you've chosen.)
+(The host will only open a door which has a goat and is not the door the player has chosen.)
 The player is then given the change to switch from door 1 to door 2.
 Should they make the switch?

 The second challenge is to complete a simulation of this problem.
 The program is set up so that the three doors are represented by an integer array, `door`.
 We then have a `for` loop so that the simulation will run 3 million times.
 The game starts and door 1 (`door[0]`) is randomly assigned either 0, representing a goat, or 1, representing a car.